tkausch/SwiftRestRequests/README.md

 - Pinned keys are always associated with a domain name, and the app will refuse to connect to that domain unless the pinning requirement is met.
 - You can associate multiple public keys with a domain name.

 This built-in pinning works well for `URLSession` and therfore as well for SwiftRestRequests.
-Use it if needed!

-### Prefere to use API calls for pinning

-However if you prefere API calls for pinning you find `CertificateCAPinning` and `PublicKeyServerPinning` delegates for the `HttpSessionb` in the security extension.
+However if you prefere API calls for server pinning you find `CertificateCAPinning` and `PublicKeyServerPinning` delegates that can be used together with `HttpSession`.

 ## Write a REST Client API